laramartin/Shiny-App-proteomic-data-analysis/readme.md

 1. Libraries installation

-  1.1 Open the setup.R script with RStudio and run.
-The libraries needed will be installed.
+  1.1 Open the setup.R script with RStudio and run it.
+The needed libraries will be installed.

   1.2 If there are any problems during the installation, open RStudio as an admin.
 Right-click on the RStudio icon and select "Run as administrator".